Skip to Content

 Packing for Your Trip to Europe

 I am always stressed packing for an overseas trip.
 It’s important that we have everything we need, especially if it’s something that may be challenging to find at our destination.
-Using vacation packing lists is a great way to make sure that you don’t forget anything.
+Using vacation packing lists is a great way to ensure you don’t forget anything.
 Look at the weather at your destination, as well as your plans, to make sure you have the right type of clothing packed.

 It’s also important that you pack any toiletries and medications you may need.
 I tend to overpack these types of things for a trip to Europe with kids.